Mr. PlayasMexico's Insider Beach Guide

 How do I get to Zipolite from Puerto Escondido?

-About 60 km east.
-Take a taxi or colectivo to Pochutla, then a colectivo or mototaxi the final 15 km along the coastal road.
-Total journey time from Puerto Escondido: 1.5–2 hours.
-From Huatulco airport: similar time in the opposite direction.
+Taxi or colectivo to Pochutla (1 hour), then colectivo or mototaxi 15 km to Zipolite.
+Total: 1.5–2 hours.
+From Huatulco airport: similar time in reverse.

 Mr. Playas